ATC Swap Info

 What happens if I don't like the pieces I receive in return?

-Unfortunately, it's luck of the draw ... that's what swaps are all about!
+Unfortunately, it's luck of the draw; that's what swaps are all about!
 ATCs are art for trade.
-You could trade it with a friend, use it on a card or just use it to learn from :)
+If you do not wish to save your returned ATCs, you could trade them with a friend or use them on a card (for a couple ideas).

-Yes ... if you would like to sign up twice, you sure can!
+Yes!
+If you would like to sign up twice, by all means.
 That means you can make 2 different ATC designs, 9 of each, and send all in one envelope.
-You may receive double ups in your return envelope, especially if there are less than 18 people signed up for this swap.
+Be aware you may receive duplicates in your return envelope, especially if there are less than 18 people signed up for this swap.
+You will need to remit the sign up form twice (adding 2nd, #2, etc behind your name for subsequent sets).

 Is there a limit to the number of people who can join this swap?

-No. We need a minimum of 8 to go ahead, but there's no limit to the number of people who can join.
-Feel free to tell your stamping friends & aquaintences (in real life and online) ... the more the merrier!
+No. A minimum of 8 participants is needed to move ahead, but there's no limit to the number of people who can join.
+You are welcome to share the swap details with fellow crafty friends!

-You can choose to mail your completed ATCs in card collector sleeves in standard business envelopes (with an added ounce or two in stamps), or following advice given in this video and this article.
+You can choose to mail your completed ATCs in a card collector sleeve, posted in a standard business envelope (with an added ounce or two in stamps), or following advice given in this video or this article.

-* Do not use bulky embellishments, as they can be difficult to fit into collector sleeves.
+- Do not use bulky embellishments, as they can be difficult to fit into collector sleeves.
 (Sequins, enamel dots, smaller pearls, single layer foam adhesive are all perfectly fine.)
+For the purpose of our swap, ATCs should not be thicker than 0.25" (for ease and cost of shipping).

-If you have any questions before signing up, please email me at email@example.com with 'Swap Question' in the title line.
-I will get back to you ASAP with an answer ... and there are no silly questions!
+If you have any questions before signing up, please email me at firstname.lastname@example.org with 'Swap Question' in the title line.
+I will get back to you ASAP with an answer.
+There are no silly questions!

 I am very excited to see your ATCs!